Snake-Jaxsin/booksCrawl/README.md

 # booksCrawl

-This is a pure scrapy project based on a book website.
-I loved and enjoyed working on this because I learned how to play around with the LinkExtractors.
+This is a pure Python scrapy project based on a book website.
+This was a joy to work on because I learned how to play around with the LinkExtractors.

 LinkExtractors is such a sexy feature in the framework.
 You write the rules you want the crawl to follow and ..
 WALA!! magic.

-I programed the crawl to follow a set of rules such as where to crawl, follow and where the parseback occurs.
+I programmed the crawl to follow a set of rules such as what links are allowed to be crawled, followed and where the parseback occurs.

-Data on site was extracted successfully by yeilding into a dictionary and storing it into a CSV file.
+I extracted the: Title, Price, Avalability and url from the site successfully by yielding into a dictionary and storing it into a CSV file.